Partron1/fiber-caller-analytics/README.md

 ## Fiber Call Center Analytics
-This project highlights my Business Intelligence solution to support the Google Fiber Customer Service Team with a dashboard designed to gain insights into repeat callers.
+This project highlights Business Intelligence solution to support Google Fiber Customer Service Team with a dashboard designed to gain insights into repeat callers.

 **Business Problem**